MicrosoftDocs/architecture-center/docs/example-scenario/analytics/pipelines-disaster-recovery-content.md

 1. Add an activity in your pipeline to look up the witness and compare the current primary value to the global parameter.

-   - If the parameters matches, this pipeline is running on the primary.
+   - If the parameters match, this pipeline is running on the primary region.
 Proceed with the real work.
-   - If the parameters don't match, this is the secondary.
+   - If the parameters don't match, this pipeline is running on the secondary region.
 Just return the result.

 > [!Note]
 > With this approach, a dependency on the witness lookup is introduced in your pipelines.
 Failure to read the witness halts all pipeline runs.